 Would it then be better to simply produce durable bio-based plastics that can be processed by existing recycling streams?

 Strong metrics also allowed UBQ to analyze whether the use of waste streams to produce bio-based plastics is advantageous in terms of sustainability and finances and where improvements could be made.
 Because of their relative abundance and accessibility, waste streams were identified as offering both cost savings and the opportunity to reduce reliance on virgin materials.
-UBQ Chief Sustainability Office Christopher Sveen was quick to note:
+Former UBQ Chief Sustainability Office Christopher Sveen noted:

 “Working with Quantis to assess the environmental performance of UBQ secondary raw materials enabled us to put sound metrics on the benefits of producing bio-based plastics from municipal solid waste.
 This further emphasizes the business case for competitively reusing finite resources infinitely rather than rely on fossil-based alternatives, and we hope to inspire other stakeholders to take meaningful action in this sector as well.”